Pollen forecast for Vienna, 25 June 2026

-In addition to the pollen types mentioned, elder, mulberry, black locust, horse chestnut, sour grasses, legumes and cypresses are currently also present in the pollen spectrum.
-However, they pose only a very low allergenic risk.
+In addition to the pollen types mentioned, bee balm, nettles, acid grasses, legumes, grapevines and cypresses are also currently present in the pollen spectrum.
+However, these pose only a very low allergenic risk.

 Responsible for the content